• Skip to primary navigation

 • Meanwhile, pound the garlic, peppercorns and cilantro stems into a fine paste in a mortar and pestle.

-5 cloves garlic, 1 tsp white peppercorns, 6-8 cilantro stems
+5 cloves garlic, 1 teaspoon white peppercorns, 6-8 cilantro stems

 • Put the ground pork in a mixing bowl and add the herb paste.
 Add the soy sauce, oyster sauce, sugar, egg and cornstarch.
 Knead with your hands for a few minutes until thoroughly mixed and the mixture becomes thicker than when it started.
 Once ready, the mixture will seem soft but should be able to hold its shape; if not, you can add a bit more cornstarch.

-1 lb ground pork, 2 Tbsp soy sauce, 1 Tbsp oyster sauce, 1 Tbsp sugar, 1 egg, 3 Tbsp cornstarch
+1 lb ground pork, 2 tablespoon soy sauce, 1 tablespoon oyster sauce, 1 tablespoon sugar, 1 egg, 3 tablespoon cornstarch

 • Drain the glass noodles and place them on a towel to absorb excess water.
 Use scissors to cut the glass noodles into 2-inch pieces.